Updated Jan 28, 2026

 Integrations

 Glide connects to Google Sheets, Airtable, and SQL databases, with API access for custom integrations.
-Third-party automation tools enable connections to HR systems.
+For teams already using spreadsheets, this is convenient—though Adalo's Sheetbridge offers similar Google Sheets connectivity while also enabling app store publishing.

 Use Cases

 Organizations report 70% reduction in manual HR tasks through Glide apps.
-Common implementations include employee portals, attendance tracking, benefits information apps, and internal communication tools.
+Common implementations include employee portals, attendance tracking, benefits information apps, and internal communication tools—provided web-only distribution meets your needs.

 Pros and Cons